getify/foi-lang/README.md

 defn isOdd(v) ^mod(v,2) ?= 0;
 ```

-It can be quite useful to negate a predicate, which is easily done with the unary `!` and a function value:
+It can be quite useful to negate a predicate; this can be expressed with the unary `!` prefixing a function value:

 ```java
 def isEven: !isOdd;